ERCP - Applications, Procedure, Contraindications, and Complications

 Some methods include:

-• Ultrasound: They are an alternative to the ERCP procedure that uses sound waves.
-An ultrasound can detect blockages or abnormalities in the biliary system, similar to ERCP.
+• Ultrasound: This is an alternative to the ERCP procedure that uses sound waves.
+Similar to ERCP, an ultrasound can detect blockages or abnormalities in the biliary system.

-• CT Cholangiography: It involves the injection of contrast medium or dye into the body, and a scan is performed.
+• CT Cholangiography: This involves the injection of a contrast medium or dye into the body, and a scan is performed.

 • Endoscopic Ultrasound: This is an alternative to the ERCP procedure in which ultrasound is combined with endoscopy.